 History of this Day

 The Khalifas ruled Qatar during the 19th century had crushed the rebels in 1867 by sending their naval force to Al Wakrah.
-This act was in violation with the Anglo-Bahraini Treaty of 1820.
+This act was in violation of the Anglo-Bahraini Treaty of 1820.

 For diplomatic negotiations with the British, the Qataris chose the respected clan of Muhammad Thani.